mgechev/blog.mgechev.com/_posts/2017-01-17-angular-in-production.md

 <img src="/images/ng-prod/sourcemap.png" alt="Source tree map" style="display: block; margin: auto;">

+*The image above shows tree map of the non-optimized core bundle which is used for bootstrapping the application.
+Its optimized and gzipped size is about ~200K.*

-Unfortunately, as you can see from the image above **our core bundle was still too big and loading the application on 2G network required about 20s**.
+Unfortunately, as you can see from the tree map above **our core bundle was still too big and loading the application on 2G network required about 20s**.
 The third party libraries we use and the ngfactories (artifacts produced by the AoT compilation) take significant part of it.

 ## Static app